inish1504/VerilogHardware/Mux_8to1/README.md

 # 8:1 Multiplexer Verilog Implementation

-This repository contains the Verilog code for an **8:1 Multiplexer**, its testbench, generated waveform files, and instructions to view the output using GTKWave.
+This repository contains the Verilog code for an **8:1 Multiplexer** using **two 4:1 multiplexers** and **one 2:1 multiplexer**, its testbench, generated waveform files, and instructions to view the output using GTKWave.

 ## Files Included